This section gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 Side effects of lithium

 Most side effects are directly related to how much lithium is in the blood stream.
-These are some common side effects of lithium.
+These are some side effects of lithium:

-- feeling thirstier and needing to pass urine more frequently
+- feeling thirstier and needing to pass urine more frequently, and

 You should get regular blood tests to make sure you have a safe level of lithium in your blood.

-Taking lithium can change the amount of salt in your body.
+Taking lithium can change the amount of sodium in your body.
 This can lead to higher levels of lithium which can cause poisoning.
-This can be made worse by going on low salt diets, not drinking enough water or other medications.
+This can be made worse by diarrhoea or vomiting, not drinking enough water or other medications.
 If you would like more advice about this, speak to your doctor.

 Side effects of valproate